OctopusDeploy/docs/docs/key-concepts/index.md

 ## Environments, machines and roles

-Before you can deploy software, you need somewhere to deploy it *to*.
+Before you can deploy software, you need somewhere to deploy itÂ *to*.
 Any non-trivial application is likely to run on more than one server - you might have Windows Services that run on application servers, or ASP.NET applications that run under IIS on web servers.
 Each of these servers, whether physical or virtual machines, would be a *machine* within Octopus.
-A group of these machines that are deployed to at the same time is called an *environment*.
-An environment is made up of multiple *machines*, and each machine is tagged with a set of *roles*.
+A group of these machines that are deployed to at the same time is called an *environment*.Â An environment is made up of multiple *machines*, and each machine is tagged with a set of *roles*.

 ![](/docs/images/3048100/3277804.png)